iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head_iM.md

 > <br>
 > Tourist: "The best feature of this city is probably the food!
 On top of that, many unique tasting delicacies can only be found at the outskirts of the slums.
 Compare to us at Node 08, the issue here may be the large gap between the rich and the poor.
 The Administration Bureau here doesn't seem to properly take care of the poor fellows."<br>
 > <br>
-> [>>>Fast Foward>>>]<br>
+> \[>>>Fast Foward>>>\]<br>
 > <br>
 > The downtown area of Node 03 is the home of illegal gangs.
 Many major underground organizations got the start in their early days by trading resources in the grey area of the law.
 Before the Administration Bureau and A.R.C. could establish and refine their systems, these gangs have already established rules of their own.
 At the peak of their powers, over 30% of the residents of Node 03 were involved in gang\-related activities/businesses one way or another.
 Anyone who dared to resist will likely end up in a sewer somewhere, dead. <br>
 > <br>
 > Node 03 resident: "In my high school class, over half of my classmates once participated in gang activities.
 Of these people, only a small percentage of them were forced to do so.
 Others view this as a very common way of life and don't find anything wrong with it.
 When I mention this to my friends from other Nodes, they all find it to be utterly shocking."<br>
 > <br>
 > The gangs are so widespread that the Administration Bureau is simply overwhelmed by this issue.
-Many anonymous sources even point out that the Node 03 Administration Bureau is basically under the control of the gangs. <br>
+Many anonymous sources even point out that the Node 03 Administration Bureau is basically under the control of the gangs.

-[Article excerpted from the show "Travel Guide to All Nodes"]
+\[Article excerpted from the show "Travel Guide to All Nodes"\]

 ![r3101.png](./attachments/r3101.png)
 ### Replies